phluid61/internet-drafts/rfc8089-bis-core/draft.md

 This appendix is not normative, and does not include requirements for conformance or interoperability.
-It highlights some observed behaviours and provides system-specific guidance for interacting with file URIs and paths.
+It highlights some observed behaviours and provides system-specific guidance for interacting with file URIs and file system paths.

 This is not an exhaustive list of operating or file systems;  rather, it is intended to illustrate certain types of interactions that